codewars/docs/content/languages/python/codewars-test/index.md

 Tests in the Python testing framework are composed of functions decorated with a set of Python decorators.
 All such functions are automatically discovered and run.
 The final result for every test block is determined by contained assertions and reported along with its measured execution time.

+Test decorators call the functions immediately, so it's safe to use them in a loop.

 ### Test groups: `@test.describe`